bbobis/squadgenerator/README.md

 **Step 1:** Clone the project.

 **Step 2:** On the root directory of the project, open up a terminal and run the following command:

+*You might need to add execute permission on the "mvnw" file when running on linux before you can run the command.*
 ````
 ./mvnw spring-boot:run
 ````